Here’s how to wash wool by hand and in the machine, how to dry wool, and how to store and care for wool to help your clothes last a lifetime.

-Wool is great at keeping your warm, but it can be tricky to wash.
-I’ve put together a guide today on how to wash wool, to help keep you right!
+However, it can be tricky to wash.
+As such, I’ve put together this handy guide on how to look after your woollen clothing, and wash wool either by hand or in your washing machine, to help keep you right!

 Let’s talk laundry!

-If your woollen clothes have been lightly worn, and they aren’t stained or sweaty then they probably don’t need washing.
-Instead, just hang your clothes outside for a couple of hours on a dry day to refresh your clothes without having to wash them.
+If your woollen clothes have been lightly worn, and they aren’t stained or sweaty, then they probably don’t need washing.
+Instead, just hang your clothes outside for a couple of hours on a dry day.
+This will refresh your clothes without having to wash them.

-If your clothes are dirty then hand washing is my preferred option for washing wool, as it gives you a bit more control, rather than being at the whim of your washing machine.
-Hand washing wool is pretty straightforward, and the good thing is for the most part you just let the water and the soap do its thing.
+This method gives you a bit more control, rather than being at the whim of your washing machine.
+Hand-washing wool is pretty straightforward.
+And the good thing is, for the most part, you just let the water and the soap do their thing.

-Pop your clothes into the soapy water, submerging to ensure the whole garment is wet.
+Pop your clothes into the soapy water, submerging them to ensure the whole garment is wet.
 Then allow the clothes to soak for at least 10 minutes.
 This allows the water and soap to penetrate the fibres, ensuring a nice thorough clean.
 I like to use this 10 minutes or so to have a nice cup of tea.
 Got to make the chores bearable!

 After 10 minutes, give your garment a gentle swirl and give any areas that need particular attention a gentle rub with your hands.
 Avoid rubbing the fabric together, like you might do when you hand wash other fabrics.
 Then remove your garment from the soapy water, and rinse twice with clean water to ensure all the soapy suds are out.